-Giving time to your support system is truly valuable to your emotional health, as they are willing to provide honest advice.
+Giving time to your support system is truly valuable to your emotional health, as they will provide honest advice.
 Schedule tea time, take a fitness class together, grab a good meal, or Skype with each other.

 Make the time – don’t just find the time – with friends and family.

-This technique helps you grow tremendously when you practice it on a daily basis.
+This technique helps you grow tremendously when you practice it daily.
 Being able to process your emotions gives you leverage to let go of your troubles, make healthier decisions, and find your core values.
 Think of this simple concept as a complex problem solver.

 Writing 10 minutes a day is all it takes, whether it’s during your morning coffee or nightly routine.

-Every now and then, go back and read some of your journal entries.
-You’ll be surprised to find personal growth, healthy decisions you have made, and development in your own life.
+Now and then, go back and read some of your journal entries.
+You’ll be surprised to see your personal growth!
+You will be able to identify the healthy decisions you have made and recognize the development in your own life.
 Being able to create an intimate relationship with yourself through writing gives you the ability to care for your own needs.

 This personal outlet is a great tool for anyone who is learning to love themselves.

 Life can take you up and down in your personal life.
-Therefore, managing your emotions will allow you to easily navigate when things don’t always go your way.
+Therefore, managing your emotions will allow you to navigate things don’t always go your way.

 When you are upset, take a timeout for yourself.
 Let your partner know you need time to think and process your feelings.
 By informing your partner you need alone time, you aren’t neglecting your relationship.
 This helps you and your partner stay connected and work as a team.